greenyouse/chenex/README.md

 All cross-platform code must go in `.cljx` files.

-## REPL Problems

-REPL middleware is done but some code will not work when evaluating from a source file.

-To show display what I'm talking about, pretend you're typing this feature expression in: `#+ [firefox] (+ 1 1)`.

-This is a top level feature expression and only `#+ [firefox]` will be sent to the REPL.
-This isn't really a problem with the middleware so much as with the nrepl server software like `Cider`.
-They weren't designed with feature expressions in mind (not their fault just annoying).

-To get around this limitation, grab the code and place it into the REPL directly.
-It's not perfect but it does work.

-Hopefully we'll be able to add support to various nrepl server libraries in the future.

 ## project.clj

 One extra profile must be added to your `project.clj` in order for